weideng1/datastax-geospatial-demo/README.md

 (https://raw.githubusercontent.com/PatrickCallaghan/images/master/PostCodeLookup.png)

 Next we do a spatial query to filter out anything that is outside of 1km from lon/lat co-ordinates that we found from looking up SW209AQ.
-Not we use check the spatial checkbox and fill in the details - also we use the 'fq' field to declare we are geo filtering.
+Now we use check the spatial checkbox and fill in the details - also we use the 'fq' field to declare we are geo filtering.
 The 'q' field is now set back to '*:*'

 ![Image of Postcode lookup within Distance] (https://raw.githubusercontent.com/PatrickCallaghan/images/master/PostCodeDist1.png)

-Next we want to add the distance to the results and also sort them by the nearest postcodes.
-For this we add the 'geodist() asc' to the sort field and in the fields 'fl' we will return 'post_code, lon_lat and geodist()'
+Next we want to add the distance from the query point to the results and also sort them by the nearest postcodes.
+For this we add the 'geodist() asc' to the sort field and in the field 'fl' we will return 'post_code, lon_lat and geodist()'

 ![Image of Postcode lookup within Distance sorted] (https://raw.githubusercontent.com/PatrickCallaghan/images/master/PostCodeDist1Sorted.png)